 A diversity of algae have been reported from snow algae blooms, with many new species only having been described recently.
 Genera from the class Chlorophyceae are predominant in many blooms, including Sanguina, Chloromonas, and Chlainomonas.
 The taxonomy of Sanguina was recently established, and currently contains just two species; however, many sequences from red snow samples form an unnamed sister clade to Sanguina [14].
-The same study found Sanguina nivaloides predominated in red asnowfields worldwide, while S. aurantia occurred in just three orange snow samples in Svalbard.
+The same study found Sanguina nivaloides predominated in red snowfields worldwide, while S. aurantia occurred in just three orange snow samples in Svalbard.
 The genus Chloromonas is speciose, containing twelve species that were isolated from snow [9].
 Different species of Chloromonas can form green, orange, or brownish-red blooms on the snow surface, and this genus has been reported from both polar and mid-latitude snowfields [15–17].
 Blooms of Chlainomonas have been found in red snow overlying alpine lakes in central Europe, western USA, and New Zealand [18–20].
 This genus, which currently contains two named species, is closely related to Chloromonas.
 Non-Chlorophyceaen snow algae include Chrysophyceae found in Antarctica, the Alps, and Svalbard [21, 22], and Trebouxiophyceae found in green snow in Greenland [13].

-In contrast to the high diversity of snow algae species observed in culture and Sanger sequencing, metabarcoding suggests that snow algae blooms are highly similar across continents, and are dominated by few taxa.
-33 red snow communities across the Arctic were remarkably similar to each other: all were dominated by two operational taxonomic units (OTUs) of “uncultured Chlamydomonadaceae 1 and 2” with low relative abundance of Chloromonas polyptera and Raphidonema nivale [8].
+In contrast to the high diversity of snow algae species observed in culture, Sanger sequencing, and metabarcoding suggests that snow algae blooms are highly similar across continents, dominated by a few taxa.
+One study found that 33 red snow communities across the Arctic all were dominated by two OTUs of “uncultured Chlamydomonadaceae 1 and 2” with low relative abundance of Chloromonas polyptera and Raphidonema nivale [8].
 Similarly, another study using ITS2 metabarcoding found 24 red snow sites across the Arctic and Antarctic contained similar assemblages, dominated by “uncultured Chlamydomonadaceae A and B” with secondary abundance of Raphidonema and Chloromonadinia [1].
 Other 18S metabarcoding studies of snow algae were limited to genus or family level taxonomy [23]—because 18S is highly conserved, this marker generally cannot distinguish between closely related taxa.

-Virtually nothing is known about the regional variation in species composition of snow algae blooms.
-Our goal was to identify the algae in blooms on different mountains and elevations in the Coast Range of British Columbia, Canada.
-We used 18S and rbcL metabarcoding to assess species composition—the latter targeting a hypervariable region of rbcL (coding for large subunit of rubisco), thus targeting only photosynthetic species with high taxonomic resolution.
-Additionally, we used light microscopy to describe the relative abundance of different morphologies in each field sample.
+Our goal here is to identify the algae in blooms on different mountains and elevations in the Coast Range of British Columbia, Canada.
+We predicted to find similar algal assemblage compositions to past studies, with blooms primarily consisting of Sangiuna spp, Chloromonas spp and with the use of our rbcL we predicted to also find Chlainomonas spp.
+However, no previous data allowed for prediction of their distribution across elevation, nor taxonomic co-occurrence.
+We used 18S and rbcL metabarcoding to assess species composition—the latter targeting a hypervariable region of rbcL (large subunit of the ribulose-bisphosphate carboxylase), thus targeting only photosynthetic species with higher taxonomic resolution.
+Additionally, we also used light microscopy to describe the relative abundance of different morphologies in each field sample.
 By using these three cross-referenced metrics of relative abundance we were able to describe the algal species assemblage with high accuracy.
 Using rbcL as a marker revealed much greater diversity than would have been found using 18S alone.
 We did not find any differences in bloom composition between mountains, but there were distinct algae species assemblages at high versus low elevations.

 Materials and Methods